Medical expert of the article

 Complications and consequences

-There may also be a reduction in the length of the muscles of the cervical spine and its weakening, stiffness of the joints, persistent posture disorders.
+There may also be a reduction in the length of the muscles of the cervical spine and its weakening, stiffness of the joints, and persistent posture disorders.

-Instrumental diagnostics is used for visualization:
+Instrumental diagnostics are used for visualization:

-- x-ray of the cervical spine with spondylometry ;
+- X-ray of the cervical spine with spondylometry;

-- electromyography.[10]
+- electromyography. [ 10 ]

 Differential diagnosis